Unstable algebras over an operad II: Introduction

-We then apply this result to identify some algebra stuctures on the Brown--Gitler modules, the Brown--Gitler algebra, the Carlsson modules and the Carlsson algebra.
-We consider a $p$-ary operation on the Brown--Gitler modules in even degrees and on the Carlsson modules in even degrees, which corresponds to the classical multiplication studied by Carlsson \cite{GC} in characteristic 2, and by Miller \cite{HM} in characteristic~$p>2$.
-We obtain the following result, which is analogous to a result of Davis \cite{DD} in the case of the characteristic 2: \begin{propintro}[Proposition \ref{propK1}] In characteristic $p>2$, the Carlsson module (in even degrees) $K'(2)$ is the free $\star$-unstable $\Lev_p$-algebra generated by an element of degree $2$, where $\Lev_p$ is the operad freely generated by a completely symmetric operation $\star\in\P(p)$ satisfying the interchange law. \end{propintro} The notion of $\Lev_p$-algebra, that we introduce in \ref{defLEV}, is a generalisation of the notion of level algebra due to Chataur and Livernet~\cite{CL}.
+We then apply this result to identify some algebra structures on analogues of the Brown--Gitler modules, which are injective cogenerators of the category of unstable modules, and on analogues of the Brown--Gitler algebra, the Carlsson modules and the Carlsson algebra.
+We consider a $q$-ary operation on the Brown--Gitler modules and on the Carlsson modules, which corresponds to the classical multiplication studied by Carlsson \cite{GC} in characteristic 2, and by Miller \cite{HM} in characteristic~$p>2$.
+This multiplication of arity $q$ is fixed by the action of $\∑_q$, and satisfies an additional relation of strong commutativity, but it is not associative.
+In order to study this operation, we introduce an operad $\Lev_q$ whose algebras are called $q$-level algebras, and which generalises the operad $\Lev$ of level algebras of Chataur and Livernet \cite{CL}.

-The last part of this article is devoted to the generalisation of the results obtained by Campbell and Selick in \cite{CS}, and by Duflot, Kuhn and Winstead in~\cite{DKW}.

-We show that the action of the Steenrod algebra on free $\star$-unstable $\P$-algebras generated by a direct sum of identical copies of an unstable module $M$ can be twisted, in a similar fashion to Campbell and Selick's twisted action on polynomial algebras, without modifying the underlying unstable module structure.
-Here, a $\P\circ Q_s\D$ algebra is a $\P$-algebra endowed with a cyclic $\P$-endomorphism of order $s$ (the precise definition is given in section \ref{secoppart}).
-Our result is the following: \begin{theointro}[Theorem \ref{theoQsM1}] Let $\P$ be an operad such that for all $n\in\N$, $\P(n)$ has finite dimension.
-Let $\star\in\P(p)$ be a $\P$-central operation, and $M$ a gradually finite reduced and connected object of~$\U'$.
-There is an isomorphism in $\U'$:

-\end{theointro} Like in \cite{CS}, a part of the intrinsic interest of this result lies in the fact that the desired isomorphism is not constructed over $\F_p$, but rather over the extension~$\F_{p^s}$.
-Another interesting feature of this theorem is that it offers a decomposition of a large family of unstable modules which are obtained as free $\star$-unstable $\P$-algebras.
-In the case where $\P=\Lev_p$ and where $M$ is the free unstable module on one generators of degree two (or of degree one if $p=2$), we obtain a decomposition of some free level unstable algebras which involves the Carlsson module of weight two (weight one if $p=2$).